jeff9014223/Python-Trojan/README.md

 # License

-Python-Trojan is released under the MIT License.
+Python-Trojan is released under the GPL-3 License.
 See `LICENSE` for more information.